raj457036/Path-Finding-Visualizer/Readme.md

 # PathViz - Graph Path Visualizer
 # PATH FINDING VISUALIZER

-An easy to use Interactive Graph Path visualizer with batteries included implementing your own Algorithm.
+An easy to use Interactive Graph Path visualizer with batteries included to implement your own Algorithm Visualization.

 ### Try (use Safari or Chorme or Firefox): [Here](https://raj457036.github.io/Path-Finding-Visualizer)